Cloth Diapering Pros and Cons for Parents - Baby Chick

 Remember, the upfront cost pays itself off and starts saving you money around the end of the first year.
 When you account for the recurring cost of diapers and wipes, that’s one recurring fee you get to avoid in the future.

 Here’s another challenge with cloth diapering: the lack of absorbency and managing those messy blowouts when you’re out and about.
-This is where having a portable diaper washer comes in handy to wash off the diaper and a little baggie to place it in until you’re home.
+This is where having a portable diaper washer comes in handy.
+You can wash off the diaper and place it in a little baggie until you get home.
 You can even use doggie waste bags, which can sometimes run a little cheaper per roll.

 View Sources +